Labour generally needs to be induced if:

 There are many ways of inducing labour.

 This is a hormonal gel that is inserted into the vagina.
-It encourages the cervix to soften and open.
+It's used to soften and open the cervix.
 It can take up to 72 hours to work.
-Once labour starts, it should continue normally.

 Labour can be induced by placing a small tube with a small balloon on the end of it in the neck of the womb.
 This method avoids any risk of too many contractions.